ashirt-ops/ashirt/Readme_Developer.md

 ### Adding Versioning

 This application attempts to add versioning data when building.
-This is accomplished by leveraging qmake's ability to add in preprocessor macros.
+This is accomplished by leveraging cmake's ability to add in preprocessor macros.
 This can be seen by looking in the `CMakeLists.txt` file, specifically looking for the `DEFINES` definition/updates, and tracing those additions back.
 For this project in particular a few fields are defined:

 | Field                 | default Value      | Meaning                                                                                                                                                                                  |
 | --------------------- | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |